Naman-Kaushik44/cryptonite_taskphase_Naman/Shell Variables/Shell Variables.md

 ## Printing Variables

+The challenge required me to print the FLAG variable, which I did by prepending it with $ and then using the echo command on the whole thing, this gave me the flag for this challenge.
 ```bash
 Connected!
 hacker@variables~printing-variables:~$ echo $FLAG
 pwn.college{A8V-xaxfiGWub0PCJqn1IzWAqT6.ddTN1QDL5IjN0czW}
 ```
 ## Setting Variables
+This challenge required me to set the value of the variable PWN to COLLEGE using =, no spaces while also taking care that variables are case sensitive, this gave me the flag.
 ```bash
 hacker@variables~setting-variables:~$ PWN=COLLEGE
 You've set the PWN variable properly!
 As promised, here is the flag: